REO Motor Car Company: Early production

 By 1907, REO had gross sales of $4.5 million, and the company was one of the four wealthiest automobile manufacturers in the U.S. After 1908, however, despite the introduction of improved cars designed by Olds, REO's share of the automobile market decreased due in part to competition from emerging companies like Ford and General Motors.

 REO added a truck-manufacturing division and a Canadian plant in St Catharines, Ontario, in 1910.
-Two years later, Olds claimed that he had built the best car he could, a tourer able to seat two, four, or five, with a 30–35 hp engine, 112 in wheelbase, and 32 in wheels, for $1,055 (not including top, windshield, or gas tank, which were US$100 extra); self-starter was $25 on top of that.
+Two years later, Olds claimed that he had built the best car he could, a tourer able to seat two, four, or five, with a 30–35 hp engine, 112 in wheelbase, and 32 in wheels, for $1,055 (not including top, windshield, or gas tank, which were US$100 extra); self-starter was $25 more.